For a great introduction to the old town- go on a walking tour with Krakow explorers! they have donation based- pay as you wish tours- twice per day!

 We begin our tour at the end of Florianska Street, which is arguably the most well-known and tourist-laden streets in all of Krakow.
 Facing the main square from Florianska, you find yourself face to face with the beautiful Church of St. Mary.
-Each hour on the top of the hour, the hejnal is played from the taller tower of the church.
+Each hour on the top of the hour, the hejnał is played from the taller tower of the church.
 This monument is the subject of two popular legends: one of the jealous brothers who built the uneven towers and another of the trumpeter who was killed by invading Mongols.
 You can see the inside of the church as well for a small fee, or go to pray through the main door at no cost.
-And don’t forget to see the opening of the altar that happens at noon each day!
+And don’t forget to see the opening of the altar that happens at 11:50 each day!
 It’s quite a sight and definitely recommended if you have time.
+In summer, you can also pay to visit the trumpeter at the top of the tour.

 To the west of the church stands a glass pyramid and a stature of Adam Mickiewicz, both popular meeting places for locals and tourists alike.
 Mickiewicz was a Polish romantic poet best known for his national epic “Pan Tadeusz”.
 He is regarded by many as one of the great Slavic bards.
 The glass pyramid sits over the top of the Rynek Underground Museum, but we’ll get to that later.

 To the south of these two monuments is the green and white Church of St. Adalbert, or Sw.
 Wojciech, in Polish.
 This historic church has stood in the main square for over 1,000 years and is still a functioning place of worship.
-And for those interested, it houses a museum of the history of Krakow’s main square in what used to be the crypt.
+And for those interested, it is sometimes open to visitors, and often has a small exhibit for them to see with the purchase of entrance.

 Going west past the Cloth Hall (we’ll save the best for last), you will see a big tower.
 This is what is left of the old town hall.
 It was one of Poland’s oldest seats of government, but was destroyed in the 19th century, save for the gothic tower that you can see today.
 Next to that is a sculpture of a giant head created by the famous artist Igor Mitoraj.
 He insisted that this strange piece be displayed in the main square and the city had already agreed, so even though many people dislike the bound and disembodied head it still remains one of the most interesting points in the square.